sparkz-technology/bootstrap/README.md

 - [Google Fonts](https://fonts.google.com/): A collection of free and open-source fonts provided by Google.
 - [Font Awesome](https://fontawesome.com/): A library of scalable vector icons that can be customized with CSS.

-## License

-This template is provided under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the template for personal or commercial projects.
-Attribution is not required but appreciated.